 What Supply Chain Training do you Have?

 When answering undocumented personal questions, it’s okay to exaggerate a little.
-However, you should never lie when it comes to experience and previous jobs because this is checkable and may put you in a bad position.
+However, you should never lie regarding experience and previous jobs because this is checkable and may put you in a bad position.

-What if they ask about a skill that you don’t have a formal qualification in?
-When this happens, the key is to turn the question to your favour by talking about your relevant transferable skills, and backing them up with hard examples.
+What if they ask about a skill you don’t have a formal qualification in?
+When this happens, the key is to turn the question in your favour by discussing your relevant transferable skills and backing them up with hard examples.

-You can then say that you’d love to solidify this experience with a formal qualification.
-This shows off your ambition and long term planning.
+You can then say you’d love to solidify this experience with a formal qualification.
+This shows off your ambition and long-term planning.

 Technical Skills Project Management Interview Questions and Answers

-This is where the project manager interview questions turn specific.
-Project management is a broad profession and every company has specific skill requirements they’re looking for.
+This is where the project manager’s interview questions turn specific.
+Project management is a broad profession, and every company has specific skill requirements they’re looking for.

 What Qualifies You for this Job?

 This question is asked in any career path.
-The interviewer is looking for certain skills and lets you list them in your own words.
-Again, this is an important opportunity to show off your understanding of the role.
+The interviewer seeks certain skills and lets you list them in your own words.
+Again, this is an important opportunity to show your understanding of the role.

 As such, always talk about your qualifications in the context of how they will allow you to succeed.